tuplejump/calliope/snackfs.md

 ## So how does SnackFS solve these?

 SnackFS is what we call a *fat client* filesystem, in the sense that all the filesystem meta information and the logic to work with the filesystem resides in the client.
 SnackFS doesn't have any server-side code, except Cassandra.
 It relies on Cassandra for data storage, replication, reliability and high availability.
-THe advantage is,
+The advantage is,

 * Cassandra is easy to deploy, bootstrap and maintain as compared to Hadoop/HDFS
 * In Cassandra their is no *master*